QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 Notice that $\frac{1+\alpha}{\alpha} > 1$ is an eigenvalue of transition matrix $A$ that threatens to destabilize the state-space system.

-The Ramsey planner will choose  a decision rule for $\mu_t$ that succeeds in stabilizing  the system.
+The Ramsey planner will design   a decision rule for $\mu_t$ that  stabilizes  the system.

 The  government  values  a representative household's utility of real balances at time $t$ according to the utility function